Maulem/Smart-Contract-Crowdfunding/README.md

-# Ethereum Network crowdfunding project
-## This is my first project in Vyper for a Ethereum Network crowdfunding project
+# This is my first project in Vyper, and the idea is to make a smart contract that can support for a Crowdfunding Project in Ethereum Network

-Feel free to copy anything you want